chenxinfeng4/ffmpegcv/README.md

 ```

 ## FFmpegReaderNoblock
-**Experimental feature**.
 A proxy to automatic prepare frames in backgroud, which does not block when reading current frame.
 This make your python program more efficient in CPU usage.
 Benifit from multicore CPU.

 ```python
 #Proxy any VideoCapture args and kargs